Modules

 import "spheres.kcl"

-The other big change in our new code is that each module executes in parallel.
-This means the cubes and spheres will be drawn simultaneously, instead of drawing all the cubes and then all the spheres.
-Splitting your big KCL files into smaller modules can therefore be really helpful for speeding up large models.
+2. In KCL, each module executes in parallel.
+This means the cubes and spheres will be drawn simultaneously, taking roughly half the time.
+Splitting big KCL files into smaller modules really speed up large projects.

 Importing and exporting specific items

 Here's a simple example.
-Let's export some constants from one file (car_constants.kcl
+Let's export some constants from one file (car_constants.kcl) and import them into another (car_wheel.kcl).

 // car_constants.kcl